-Admission bursaries and other financial assistance may be available for successful applicants, pending needs.
+Admission bursaries and other financial assistance may be available for successful applicants, depending on the availability of funding.
 We invite you to self‑identify on your admission application if you are First Nations, Inuit or Métis.

 If you self-identify as First Nations, Inuit or Métis on your application, you must provide:

 - Proof of Indigenous ancestry, as per the University of Ottawa’s policy on Eligibility for Focused Admissions, Scholarships and Bursaries for First Nations, Inuit and Métis people [PDF].